Tell England: Male friendship and homoeroticism

 There is an underlying homoerotic flavour to much of the novel – especially Book I – with vivid descriptions of boys as magnificent creatures, God's highest form of creation and Britain's greatest accomplishment.
 Ray writes of the master, Radley:

 A great part of the novel is a romantic ode to the friendship between Ray and Doe.
 Rupert's love for Edgar is painted in classical hues as equivalent to that of Orestes who loved Pylades.
 The reader never feels that Ray's feelings for Doe are sexual; but there are intimations in Doe's unwillingness to confess to Padre Monty, and his admission that he has done "everything", that he may himself be homosexual.
 At one point, the 13-year-old Doe admits: "Do you know, I really think I like Radley better than anyone else in the world.
 I simply loved being whacked by him."
 Three years later, he enters into an enigmatically close friendship with another boy, Freedham.
 Pennybet attempts to explain this relationship to Ray: "When you're my age, Rupert, ... you'll know that there are such things as degenerates and decadents.
 Freedham is one.
 And very soon Doe will be another."
 Later, Doe confesses to having got drunk and taken drugs with Freedham, adding: "There are not many things we haven't done together."
 The adult Doe is described by Ray as being "as graceful as a girl and as sinuous as a serpent".

 One of the final messages in the book is given by Padre Monty to Rupert Ray as a means of consoling him to Edgar's death.
 He says that Rupert and Edgar's friendship is more perfect because of Edgar's death.
 Had they simply been school friends who went their separate ways, they would eventually have lost trace of one another.
 Instead, Edgar will forever be inscribed upon Ray's memory as the war held them in deepening intimacy until the end.

-Raymond later admitted that when he re-read the novel in the late 1960s, he was "astonished by its latent homosexuality".
+Raymond later said that when he re-read the novel in the late 1960s, he was "astonished by its latent homosexuality".